Transnational marriage: Modern attitudes

-Today, there is a mixed reaction to transnational marriage in some areas, especially as it continues to spread.
-Family reunification policies have upset some people in host countries, as people are less likely to assimilate if they continue to marry people from their home countries, thus keeping their cultures alive in the host cultures.
-Others are suspicious of transnational marriages, as they think the non-citizen spouse may use their marriage only to obtain legal status in the host country.
-Still, others find their families torn apart if one spouse is detained or deported for legal reasons.
-There are many legal barriers and hurdles to cross in transnational marriage, as well as being allowed to remain living together in the same country.
+Transnational marriage has become a controversial topic in some areas due to the increase in its prevalence.
+Host countries have implemented family reunification policies, which have led to concerns regarding cultural assimilation.
+Marrying someone from their home country enables immigrants to preserve their cultural heritage and identity, which some believe is a hindrance to assimilation.
+Moreover, there are concerns about the authenticity of some transnational marriages.
+Some are suspicious that non-citizen spouses may use the marriage as a means to obtain legal status in the host country.
+Another significant issue is the separation of families due to legal issues such as deportation or detention of one spouse.
+There are various legal challenges associated with transnational marriages, including the right to remain in the same country.

 International marriages and Internet

 The Internet has contributed over the last decades to the increase of transnational marriages and registered partnerships of international couples.

 Internet based services, be they marriage agencies or mail-order bride sites specialized in international weddings and marriages can be regrouped in two main categories:

 a) Country-specific sites and applications, where persons from other countries are looking for partners from a particular country covered by the service.
-For instance, there are several sites proposing brides from Ukraine, Moldova, Russia, specific countries in South East Asia and in Latin America.
-These sites can be a good fit for grooms having a profound affinity with a particular country, with its culture and its language and also with a good reason to exclude for example neighboring countries.
+For instance, there are several sites which allows people to order brides from Eastern Europe (Countries like Ukraine, Moldova), Russia, South East Asia and Latin America.
+These sites are popular among grooms having a profound affinity with a particular country, with its culture and its language or happened to like how people, especially women, from these countries look.

 b) Non-country-specific sites where people have a chance to meet persons from various countries.